cloud-gov/cg-site/content/docs/ops/service-disruption-guide.md

 ### Drafting and approval

+Log into the [status page management console](https://manage.statuspage.io/pages/swcbylb1c30f) and create an incident post.

+To draft the post: summarize the observable symptoms and the state of the incident; don't try to explain the detailed internal state/cause in detail!
+Use active voice as much as you can (*"we discovered x"* rather than *"x was discovered"*).

-* **If you're platform squad:** Draft and ping for comms help (Bret, Britta), but if they aren’t available within 5 minutes, just post it.
+* **If you're platform squad:** Draft and ping a relevant team member for comms help, but if they aren’t available within 5 minutes, post it.
-* **If you're not:** Draft and ask platform squad for technical check before posting.
+* **If you're not platform squad:** Draft and ask platform squad for technical check before posting.

+If there are user-visible problems, set the status of appropriate components.

 [We have some templates and drafting space in this doc.](https://docs.google.com/document/d/1paDOxlB7GFItrEJ9pqPExApiAd4GeB_SpGR6Ronf4Lw/edit)